unicef/django-streaming/docs/src/backends/redis.md

 -   `localhost:6379`: Default Redis host and port.
 -   `0`: The Redis database number to use.

+## Connection Reliability

+The Redis backend includes a retry mechanism for establishing and re-establishing connections.
+If the initial connection fails or an existing connection is lost, the backend will attempt to reconnect multiple times with a delay between attempts.
+These behaviors are controlled by the `RETRY_COUNT` and `RETRY_DELAY` settings in your `STREAMING` configuration.

 ## Usage

 Once configured, you can publish messages using the `manager.publish()` method.
 These messages will be pushed to a Redis list.